How Aid Works

 - private school tuition and college savings for younger siblings

-We also consider your family’s assets, including home equity, savings, investments and real estate, but not retirement accounts.
+We also consider your family’s assets, including savings, investments and real estate, but not home equity or retirement accounts.

 In cases of separation or divorce, we expect both parents to participate in paying for your education.
 We will compute separate contributions for your custodial and non-custodial parents.

-For parents with total annual income below $100,000 and typical assets for this income range, the expected parent contribution will be low enough to ensure that all tuition charges are covered with need-based scholarship, federal and state grants, and/or outside scholarship funds.
+For parents with total annual income below $150,000 and typical assets for this income range, the expected parent contribution will be low enough to ensure that all tuition charges are covered with need-based scholarship, federal and state grants, and/or outside scholarship funds, when students are living on campus.